samskivert/ios-scala-demo/README.md

 Hopefully you were not thinking you would be able to use AWT and/or Swing.
 Even if it did work, which it doesn't, Steve Jobs would likely come back from the dead just to smack you.

+The Scala collections library works, and that (and all the fun things you can do with Scala yourself) is pretty much the extent of what you can bring over from the Java world.
+Everything else should be built on the iOS APIs directly.
+Of course, if you're extremely motivated, you can improve my [ikvm-monotouch] port and make more Java stuff work out of the box, but you'll still be running everything through two layers of emulation, on under-powered, power-starved mobile CPUs.
+Think of the children.

 ### iOS API docs

 You can often figure out what you want to do by either looking at the [Objective-C documentation]